kubernetes-sigs/kueue/site/content/en/docs/concepts/topology_aware_scheduling.md

 Note that, there is a pair of nodes, node-1 and node-3, with the same value of the "cloud.provider.com/topology-rack" label, but in different blocks.

+### Capacity calculation

+For each PodSet TAS determines the current free capacity per each topology domain (like a given rack) by:
+- including Node allocatable capacity (based on the `.status.allocatable` field) of only ready Nodes (with `Ready=True` condition),
+- subtracting the usage coming from all other admitted TAS workloads,
+- subtracting the usage coming from all other non-TAS Pods (owned mainly by DaemonSets, but also including static Pods, Deployments, etc.).

 ### Admin-facing APIs

 As an admin, in order to enable the feature you need to: